Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 Two things are in the code.
 Flagged posts are left out of training, so a bot-inflated post does not push future thresholds up.
 And the backtest pays only on non-flagged posts, which stands for a rule that only validated views count.

 What is not in the code is detection.
 The flag is a given label.
-On this data, 24h views divided by 30-day views separates flagged from clean posts well (AUC 0.94, 85% caught at a 1% false alarm rate), but that is circular because I built the flagged posts to look that way.
-It shows which fields Meme'd would need to log: growth curve, audience geography, watch time, engagement per view, traffic source.
+On this data, 24h views divided by 30-day views separates flagged from clean posts well (AUC 0.94, 85% caught at a 1% false alarm rate).
+That result is circular, because I built the flagged posts to look that way.
+The useful part is the list of fields Meme'd would need to log: growth curve, audience geography, watch time, engagement per view, traffic source.

 If payouts were made on raw views, the proposed ladders would have paid ₹28,100 over budget instead of ₹14,600, and the manual ladders paid ₹1.34M (8% of everything paid) to flagged posts.